ThomasObungu/urg/README.md

 # urg
-Untitled Platformer Game (U.G.R) is my first ever game.
+Untitled Platformer Game (U.R.G) is my first ever game.
 I used Pygame and took about a week of development due having to learn Pygame whilst making it.
 # Instructions
 1. Go to releases and download the source code.zip
 2. Extract the zip and ensure the dependancies are downloaded and the Audio and Video Folders are in place